 - Constipation or irregular bowel movements

-- Increased bloating and gas
+- Bloating and gas

-- Distention after meals
+- Abdominal distention and discomfort after meals

 - Difficulty swallowing supplements or large bites of food

-It may not be Parkinson’s disease, but it certainly suggests potential early neurodegeneration leading to failure of the gut-brain axis.
+It may not be Parkinson’s disease, but it certainly suggests possible early brain degeneration and declining function of the gut-brain axis.